About Sagada Cave Connection

 Lumiang cave has narrow paths or smaller chamber.
-Some parts of the cave you need to crawl, rappelling downwards or you need to step on the shoulder/leg of your tour guide.
+In some parts of the cave, you need to crawl, rappelling downwards or you need to step on the shoulder/leg of your tour guide.

-Nice and amazing rock formation are present inside the cave.
+Nice and amazing rock formations are present inside the cave.
 Your tour guide will provide you a great spot for your photos.